civol/HDLRuby/README.md

 end
 ```

-Sub blocks have their own scope so that it is possible to declare signals signals without colliding with existing ones.
+Sub blocks have their own scope so that it is possible to declare signals without colliding with existing ones.
 For example it is possible to
 declare three different inner signals all called `sig` as follows:

 ```ruby